ministryofjustice/staff-infrastructure-monitoring/README.md

 cp terraform.tfvars.example terraform.tfvars
 ```

-2. Set values for all the variables with `grafana_db_name` and `grafana_db_endpoint` set this as `foo` for now.
-These values will be set after creating your own development infrastructure.
+1. Set values for all the variables with `grafana_db_name` and `grafana_db_endpoint` set to `foo` for now.
+These values will be set after creating your own infrastructure.

-### Set up your own development infrastructure

-1. Create your infrastructure by running:
+2. Create your infrastructure by running:

 ```
 aws-vault clear && aws-vault exec moj-pttp-shared-services --duration=2h -- terraform apply
 ```

-2. Move into the `database` directory and initialise Terraform using:
+4. Move into the `database` directory and initialise Terraform using:

 ```
 cd database/ && aws-vault exec moj-pttp-dev -- terraform init
 ```

-3. Duplicate `terraform.tfvars.example` and rename the file to `terraform.tfvars`
+5. Duplicate `terraform.tfvars.example` and rename the file to `terraform.tfvars`

 ```
 cp terraform.tfvars.example terraform.tfvars
 ```

-4. Set values for all the variables using the Terraform outputs from creating your infrastructure in Step 1
+6. Set values for all the variables using the Terraform outputs from creating your infrastructure in Step 1
-5. Create your database by running:
+7. Create your database by running:

 ```
 aws-vault exec moj-pttp-dev -- terraform apply
 ```

-6. Move back into the root directory
+8. Move back into the root directory

 ```
 cd ../
 ```

-7. Update your `terraform.tfvars` values for `grafana_db_name` and `grafana_db_endpoint` to what is outputted by Terraform at Step 5
+9. Update your `terraform.tfvars` values for `grafana_db_name` and `grafana_db_endpoint` to what is outputted by Terraform at Step 5
-8. Apply your changes by running:
+10. Apply your changes by running:

 ```
 aws-vault exec moj-pttp-shared-services -- terraform apply